albrechtLab/dataLogger/README.md

 * Metro M0: 2000 data points memory up to >15 kHz, continuous up to ?? kHz
 * Metro M4: not tested

 Scriptable via serial port control.
-Use the MATLAB functions to automatically stimulate and record (BlastMicrochamberTestMultiNew.m) or for continuous data collection for a prescribed duration ().
+Use the MATLAB functions to automatically stimulate and record (BlastMicrochamberTestMultiNew.m) or for continuous data collection for a prescribed duration (PinballPressureLog.m).